localstack/localstack-blog.github.io/content/2023-11-27-ten-things-you-need-to-know-about-localstack/index.md

 {{< img-simple src="webapp-banner.png" alt="localstack webapp">}}

-## Manage Resources and Monitor Usage with the Web App
+## Manage Resources and Observe Telemetry With the Web App

 The LocalStack Web Application is an all-encompassing web interface designed to comprehensively manage LocalStack functionalities, including account services, Stack Insights, Cloud Pods, and CI analytics.
 It facilitates resource and configuration management, acts as a gateway to the